How to dispose of batteries

 What about damaged or swollen batteries?

-Treat swollen lithium-ion batteries as urgent — do NOT puncture, do NOT trash.
-Place in a non-flammable container (a metal bucket with sand works), keep cool, and contact your county HHW within 24 hours for emergency drop-off guidance.
+Treat a swollen lithium-ion battery as urgent.
+Do not puncture it, and do not trash it.
+Place it in a non-flammable container (a metal bucket with sand works), keep it cool, and contact your county HHW within 24 hours for emergency drop-off guidance.
 Many counties have a same-day intake protocol for damaged cells.

-County HHW sites have different accepted-item lists and hours.
-ClearPath returns your specific drop-off in seconds.
+County HHW sites have different accepted-item lists and hours, and Call2Recycle retailer coverage varies.
+Type your ZIP — we will return the specific drop-off, hours, and free retailer pickup options in seconds.